MarkRahalUCLA/mrahal-stats418-final-project/README.md

 # CO2 Concentration Prediction App

-This Shiny application provides an interactive interface for analyzing and predicting atmospheric CO2 concentrations using historical data and advanced time series modeling.
+This Shiny application provides an interactive interface for analyzing and predicting atmospheric CO2 concentrations using historical data and time series modeling.

 ## Table of Contents
 - [Exploratory Data Analysis](#exploratory-data-analysis)